Kinesiology and Exercise Sciences

 - D'Artibale, Emanuele “Lele”, Assistant Professor, Kinesiology and Exercise Sciences

-- Gotshalk, Lincoln “Dr. G.” A., Associate Professor, Kinesiology & Exercise Sciences
+- Gotshalk, Lincoln “Dr. G.” A., Professor, Kinesiology & Exercise Sciences

 - Takahashi, Robin K., Assistant Professor, Kinesiology & Exercise Sciences